Cyriaque Lamar

 “How can you be sure?” said Tippi.

-“It was recorded at the 196th North Jersey Mod-Con, which began as an actual genetics convention, but, after two centuries, pivoted to a less discerning clientele: nepocorps, self-anointed supervillains, and the floundering dregs of the federal government.
-Makes sense that DorCorp was hawking there; by then, their finances were a wreck.
+“It was recorded at the 196th North Jersey Mod-Con.
+NJMC began as a proper genetics convention, but, after two centuries, pivoted to a less discerning clientele: nepocorps, self-anointed supervillains, and the floundering dregs of the federal government.
+Makes sense that DorCorp were hawking there; by then, their finances were a wreck.
 2984 was the height of post-Proxima Neo-realism, and there wasn’t a demand for fin-de-siècle dandywear.”

 “Know anything about a DorCorp product called Leviathan?”